How to Reverse an Array in PowerShell

 $array = 1,2,3,4,5

-This makes an array of numbers.
-But you can mix it up with different types too:
+This line of code makes an array of numbers.
+But you can mix things up with different types of items too:

 $mixedArray = 1, "hello", $true, 2.5